jcaffey/dotfiles/README.md

 - i want harpoon / telescope / other nvim plugins - this started when i found oil.nvim
 - vimscript is silly
 - gives me an opportunity to audit my plugins
-- im a distro-hopper. sue me.
+- im a distro-hopper chasing the hype dragon. it's fun.

 ## usage with vagrant